Turkey–United Kingdom relations: 20th century

 The Ottoman Empire, of which Palestine was a part, broke up shortly after the First World War and was officially dissolved in 1923 by the Treaty of Lausanne.
 In the early years of the First World War, there were several important Ottoman victories against the British Empire, such as the Gallipoli Campaign and the Siege of Kut.
 Palestine was previously a part of the Ottoman Empire.
 Britain had declared its intention to support the creation of a Jewish homeland in the Balfour Declaration, 1917.
 The British had, in the Hussein-McMahon Correspondence, previously been in discussions with the Hashemite family concerning the concept of an independent Arab state.
-These discussions remained inconclusive and vague but contained the implied support from Britain of an independent Arab state in exchange for a successful Arab Revolt during World War I. The British, under General Allenby during the Arab Revolt under the guidance of British intelligence officers, the most famous being T. E. Lawrence, contributed to the defeat of the Ottoman forces in 1917 in which British and French forces occupied the Sinai and the majority of Greater Syria.
+These discussions remained inconclusive and vague but contained the implied support from Britain of an independent Arab state in exchange for a successful Arab Revolt during the First World War.
+The British, under General Allenby during the Arab Revolt under the guidance of British intelligence officers, the most famous being T. E. Lawrence, contributed to the defeat of the Ottoman forces in 1917 in which British and French forces occupied the Sinai and the majority of Greater Syria.
 The land was administered by the British for the remainder of the war.

-The Battle of Baku, also known as the Liberation of Baku, was a World War I battle that took place between August and September 1918 between the Ottoman-Azerbaijani coalition forces led by Nuri Pasha and the later Soviet forces between Bolshevik and Dashnak Baku, which the British later succeeded –Armenian-Belarusian forces, led by Lionel Dunsterville, saw briefly how Soviet Russia was entering the war again.
-The battle was waged as a final part of the Caucasus campaign, but as the beginning of the Armenian-Azerbaijani war.
-On 14 September, the Ottoman forces captured Baku with their coalition forces.

-The occupation of Constantinople and İzmir led to the establishment of a Turkish national movement, which won the Turkish War of Independence (1919–23) under the leadership of Mustafa Kemal (later given the surname "Atatürk").
-The sultanate was abolished on 1 November 1922, and the last sultan, Mehmed VI (reigned 1918–22), left the country on 17 November 1922.
-The Republic of Turkey was established in its place on 29 October 1923 in the new capital city of Ankara.
-The caliphate was abolished on 3 March 1924.
+This war was won by the Allies, including the United Kingdom.
+The Allied forces, led by the United Kingdom, occupied the capital of the Ottoman Empire, Istanbul.